-Once the installation is complete, the desktop login screen will appear next time the system restarts.
+Once the installation is complete, the desktop login screen will appear the next time the system restarts.

-The bar at the top of the screen (B) is called the top bar and includes the Activities menu (C), the day and time and a collection of buttons and icons including network status, audio volume, battery power and other status and account settings.
-The application menu for the currently active application running on the desktop will also appear in the top bar.
-Figure 7-2, for example, shows the application menu for the Terminal program:
+The bar at the top of the screen (B) is called the top bar and includes the Activities menu (C), the day and time, and a collection of buttons and icons, including network status, audio volume, battery power, and other status and account settings:

-By default the dash will display an icon for a predefined set of commonly used applications and will also include an icon for any applications that are currently running.
-If the application is currently running it will appear with a dot marker to the left of the icon and if multiple copies are running a dot will appear for each instance.
+By default, the dock will display an icon for a predefined set of commonly used applications and will also include an icon for any applications that are currently running.
+If the application is currently running, it will appear with a dot marker to the left of the icon, and if multiple copies are running, a dot will appear for each instance.

-To launch an application, simply click on the icon in the dash.
+To launch an application, simply click on the icon in the dock.

-To find an application not included on the dash, one option is to select the bottom most icon (the square comprising nine dots) to display a browsable list of applications as shown in Figure 7-4:
+To find an application not included on the dock, one option is to select Show Applications (marked A in Figure 6-5 above) to display a browsable list of applications as shown in Figure 6-6:

-An alternative to browsing the applications is to perform a search using the search bar which appears when the Activities menu is clicked as shown in Figure 7-5:
+An alternative to browsing the applications is to perform a search using the search bar, which appears when the dashboard by clicking Activities in the top bar, as shown in Figure 6-7: